 Money for war?
 Absolutely.
 Healthcare? ¯\_(ツ)_/¯

-Meanwhile, Rick was raking in hundreds of thousands of dollars from companies and political action committees representing the military-industrial complex.
+Meanwhile, Rick is raking in hundreds of thousands of dollars from companies and political action committees representing the military-industrial complex.

 When politically convenient and safe, Rick will promote votes for bills that would require Congressional debate or approval for military interventions overseas.
-He likes to brand himself as a Democrat not afraid of war—to be tough—but only when Congress has weighed in on the subject.
+He likes to brand himself as a Democrat not afraid of war but only through measured approaches with Congress weighing in on the subject.
 Sadly, that branding is completely and entirely false.
 In 2006 when tensions with Iran were high and the Bush administration was openly considering invading the country, Rick Larsen voted against a bill that would require Bush to seek Congressional approval to militarily strike Iran.
 Five years later when President Obama was considering a large scale military intervention in Libya, Rick again voted against a bill that would have required Congressional approval.

 Throughout Rick's twenty years in Congress and on the House Armed Services Committee, he has been presented with countless opportunities to challenge the military-industrial complex and be an advocate for peace.
 Instead, he gladly backs the war machine while taking sacks of money from them.
 He happily backs their perspectives on a wide range of issues, even framing climate change as a “security” issue instead of a massive humanitarian crisis.